-The Laurel Trust is a grant-giving charity which works with collaborations of primary and special schools and early years' settings and their partners to secure improvements in teaching, learning, and children's well-being, thereby widening opportunity and reducing disadvantage.
+The Laurel Trust is a grant-giving charity which works with collaborations of primary and special schools and early years' settings to secure improvements in teaching, learning, and children's well-being, thereby widening opportunity and reducing disadvantage.

-Through the life of the project the Trustees and the Consultant Director work with the schools to support and challenge them as their research progresses.
+Through the life of the research project the Trustees and the Consultant Director work with the schools to support and challenge them as their research progresses.
 It is important that the research has the potential for a longer-term as well as a short-term impact.
-The Trust is keen to understand how the impact will be monitored and how ongoing professional development and sustainability are to be secured.

-Similarly, the Trustees and

-Consultant Director work

-with and advise schools on

-dissemination strategies in

-order that the widest number of

-children, teachers, and schools

-benefit.
-Local and regional

-dissemination are important to

-extend reach and engagement

-across the neighbouring localities.
+Therefore, we ask that each project has a strong strand of professional development to create sustainability and continuity so that the impact of their research becomes long-term.
+Similarly, the Trustees and Consultant Director work with and advise schools on dissemination strategies in order that the widest number of children, teachers, and schools benefit.
+Local and regional dissemination are important to extend reach and engagement across the neighbouring localities.
 However, we are ambitious for the work of our partnership schools and wish, where possible, to give their research a national presence.
-To this end we have recently had articles written by our schools and settings published in national educational journals and magazines.
+To this end we have recently had articles written by our schools and settings published in educational journals and magazines.

+"Multiple studies have found that school closures during lockdown have significantly widened underlying inequalities."
-Your application for funding

-The Trustees invite applications from groups and networks of schools or from special and early years' settings in areas of deprivation for funding linked to school improvement.
-For the years 2021-2022 the Trustees are particularly interested in creative and sustainable projects that will make a difference post-Covid and beyond.
+Your application for funding The Trustees invite applications from groups and networks of schools or from special and early years' settings in areas of deprivation for funding linked to school improvement.
+For the years 2021-2023 the Trustees are particularly interested in creative and sustainable projects that will make a difference post-Covid and beyond.
 Some suggested themes and greater detail are given in the guidance 'Questions to Consider and Criteria for Selection': these are illustrative and not exhaustive.
-Your own ideas and themes will be welcomed.
+Your ideas and themes will be welcomed.

 Multiple studies have found that school closures during lockdown have significantly widened underlying inequalities.
 For example, The Education Endowment Foundation has identified a 'large and concerning' attainment gap in which poorer disadvantaged pupils are seven months behind more advantaged children.
-In addition, Public Health England found that for more than 50% of parents' the greatest concern is the mental health and well-being of their children.
-Against this background the Trustees have decided on an early round of recruitment to help contribute some funding and support to help your children and their communities.
+Public Health England found that more than 50% of parents' greatest concern is the mental health of their children.

+Against this background the Trustees have decided on an additional round of recruitment this year.